 Dear Babson College Admissions Committee,

-First and foremost, I want to express my gratitude for taking the time to review my application, and for continuing to consider me through the waitlist.
-Since applying to Babson, my wholehearted interest in your university continues to bloom after I researched further.
-I would be delighted to share with you my journey from the recent months, including my accomplishments and new interests, that will undoubtedly prepare me for Babson’s classes and abundant opportunities.
+First and foremost, I would like to express my gratitude for considering me through the waitlist.
+Since applying to Babson, my wholehearted interest in your university continues to bloom.
+I am delighted to share with you my journey from recent months, including my accomplishments and new interests, that will undoubtedly prepare me for Babson’s abundant opportunities.

-In my spare time, I have been continuing my passion in public health advocacy in Indonesia with my community project, MedisAid.
-I managed my team’s 2-hour first-aid workshop regarding common illnesses with 10 residents from low-income Indonesian communities, bolstered by interviews with a medical professional from International SOS to ensure credible information were spread.
-Working together with 8 new members, I routinely liaised with my school’s doctor along with 2 medical professionals from International SOS to craft an official health survey that comprises our first step to the long-term vision of conducting free medical check-ups.
-The leadership and communication skills from this experience are what I am excited to bring into Kerry Murphy Healey Center for Health Innovation and Entrepreneurship; taking classes such as the Global Health Innovation Lab will widen my perspective and thus allow me to continue pursuing my passion and, possibly, start my own company in the healthcare industry, tackling issues of healthcare accessibility and funding in impoverished communities.
-I aspire to utilize the knowledge that I will gain from Babson to aid the Indonesian community that has raised me.
+In my spare time, I continued to work on my passion in public health advocacy through my community project, MedisAid.
+In [insert time], I managed a first-aid workshop regarding common illnesses with 10 residents from low-income Indonesian communities, bolstered by interviews with a medical professional from International SOS to ensure credible information were spread.
+We worked together to craft an official health survey as our first step to conducting free medical check-ups in the future.
+I am excited to bring the leadership and communication skills from this experience into Kerry Murphy Healey Center for Health Innovation and Entrepreneurship at Babson.; Taking classes such as the Global Health Innovation Lab will also widen my perspective and thus allow me to continue pursuing my passion and, possibly, start my own company in the healthcare industry, tackling issues of healthcare accessibility and funding in impoverished communities.

-Participating in competitions have also enhanced my understanding of healthcare businesses and crucial entrepreneurial skills, preparing me for the pre-professional setting of Babson.
-In the Wharton Global Youth Investment Competition, my team of 7 placed in the top 10% out of 1500 participants; I led the research of stocks in the healthcare sector, learning the ethical nuances along with both the traditional and non-traditional structures of healthcare businesses.
-As the competition was my first experience delving into the stock market, it was an eye-opening journey where I learned to use each analytical tool—such as discounted cash flow or net present value—to appraise investments based on context and patterns, and take calculated risks, which is a skill crucial in my entrepreneurial aspirations.
-This challenging yet invigorating process has propelled my motivations for Babson, where I could find like-minded peers by joining the Babson Finance Assocation (BFA).
-With my aspiration of starting a healthcare company, Babson’s opportunities are the building blocks to my success, with BFA’s expert speakers on investment banking that will allow me to understand the changing business dynamics between stakeholders in companies.
-The Babson Analyst Initiative program in the BFA, open to freshmen, is among the first things on my to-do list to join, should I be privileged enough for admission.
+I participated in the Wharton Global Youth Investment Competition in [insert month], where my team of 7 placed in the top 10% out of 1500 participants.
+I led the research of stocks in the healthcare sector, learning the ethical nuances along with both the traditional and non-traditional structures of healthcare businesses.
+Delving into the stock market for the first time, I learned skills crucial to my entrepreneurial aspirations such as appraising investments based on context and patterns and taking calculated risks.
+This challenging yet invigorating process propelled my motivations for Babson, where I could find like-minded peers by joining the Babson Finance Association (BFA).
+BFA’s expert speakers on investment banking will help me understand the changing business dynamics between stakeholders in companies.
+The Babson Analyst Initiative program in the BFA, open to freshmen, is among the first things on my to-do list to join.
+With my aspiration of starting a healthcare company, Babson’s opportunities are the building blocks to my success.

-Although there were no opportunities to pursue my interest in food waste management during this semester, I have looked further into Babson’s myriad of opportunities in sustainability, which quickly re-ignited my passion for Babson’s ever-thoughtful community.
+Looking further into Babson’s myriad of opportunities in sustainability quickly re-ignited my passion for Babson’s ever-thoughtful community.
 Babson’s action tank, Food Sol, is where I will develop an original and effective solution to recycling food waste in the food industry, alongside other students just as eager as myself.